DylanGlass/theHobblinGoblin/DMBinder/Campaign/Players/Ru Ciel.md

 Send young warriors to fight to become great warriors and bring glory back to the nest.

-Old Arrococra on the ground are shamed or failed warriors.
+Old Aarakocra on the ground are shamed or failed warriors.

 ## Character Questions
 ### Why is your character adventuring?